Our focus verse for today doesn’t condemn homosexuals. None of the other ones did either. But this one is particularly for us.

 How are we going to treat people who are different from ourselves?
 Are we going to make them be and act just like us before we accept them?
 Before we welcome them into our lives?

-If Paul were present today – watching us go ‘round and ‘round about the recognition of loving, committed, same-sex couples, Paul would never stand in the way of preserving those commitments.
+If Paul were present today – watching us go ‘round and ‘round about the recognition of loving, committed, same-sex couples and the value of Transgender and Gender Non-Conforming individuals, Paul would never stand in the way of preserving those commitments and honoring those lives.
 He would affirm and bless them.
 After all, “by their fruits, you shall know them!”

 What have we learned about this?